zchee/golang-wiki/vgo.md

 ***

-### Projects Related to vgo
+### Projects Related to module support

-- [Athens](https://github.com/gomods/athens) - A proxy server for vgo
+- [Athens](https://github.com/gomods/athens) - A proxy server for Go modules
-- [vgo-docker-example](https://github.com/elithrar/vgo-docker-example) - An example of how to use vgo + Docker together.
+- [vgo-docker-example](https://github.com/elithrar/vgo-docker-example) - An example of how to use modules + Docker together.
-- [`myitcv.io/cmd/modpub`](https://github.com/myitcv/x/tree/master/cmd/modpub) - a tool to help create a directory of vgo modules from a git repository
+- [`myitcv.io/cmd/modpub`](https://github.com/myitcv/x/tree/master/cmd/modpub) - a tool to help create a directory of modules from a git repository
-- [JFrog Artifactory](https://jfrog.com/artifactory) - A universal artifact repository with vgo support.
+- [JFrog Artifactory](https://jfrog.com/artifactory) - A universal artifact repository with module support.

 ***